Free food allergen course and online tool

 Click here to access the FSA free food allergen course

-Click here to find out more about Safer Food Scores face to face allergen training
+Click here to find out more about Safer Food Scores Levels 1, 2 & 3 face to face food allergen courses

 Worryingly nearly a quarter of UK adults (24%) view sufferers of food allergies and intolerances as ‘fussy’ or feel that they use their condition as an excuse not to eat something.
 Yet 45% of the UK population are estimated to be suffering from food intolerance and 2% of UK adults are diagnosed with a food allergy.